 Children and senior citizens don’t often care so much about their financial and legal activities for obvious reasons.
 Children and some senior citizens do not have their income.
-Therefore, there is no need to be concern about information such as Social Security number.
+Therefore, there is no need to be concerned about information such as Social Security numbers.

 Criminals can use their information for a long time without consequences.
 The lack of financial, legal, and other civic activities means the owner of the information will not be aware that their identities are in danger.

 Most countries offer public and private medical insurance.
 Having these insurance plans entitle the members to receive various benefits.
 Stealing information such as health insurance member numbers allows criminals to apply for different medical services.
 They can even use it to collect benefits associated with illnesses or injuries.

 There are various ways criminals steal your information.
 The most significant data breaches happened in the last five years.
 The Yahoo data breach is currently the biggest one.
 In 2014, the company revealed that around three billion user accounts were affected.
 Hackers steal real names, email addresses, dates of birth, telephone numbers, and other security information.